We may earn commission from affiliate links →

 The peculiarity of this bridge is the red brick pavement with a semicircular viewpoint, paved in memory of the time when bricks were made at this spot.
-Good to know: the bridge has a public toilet with all the standard equipment and a baby changing table, also adapted for people with physical impairments.
+The bridge has a public toilet with all the standard equipment and a baby changing table and is adapted for people with physical impairments.

 Hladnikova Brv na Špici – Hladnik Footbridge